TeodorDimitrov89/TeodorDimitrov89/README.md

 - 👋 Hi, I’m Teodor Dimitrov and I'm a Front End developer
-- 👀 I’m interested in React js and React Native projects.
+- 👀 I’m interested in React js and React Native or NextJS projects.
 - 📫 How to reach me?
 You can reach me via email or use my personal website to contact me https://teodordimitrov.vercel.app

 <!---